atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/how-to-replace-nulls-with-0s.md

 ---
 section: Extras
-title: How to Replace Nulls with 0s
+title: How to Replace Nulls with 0s in SQL
-meta_title: How to Use Update to Clean Nulls in Data
+meta_title: How to Use Update in SQL to replace Nulls
 description: This article talks about how to use the UPDATE statement to clean data.
 number:
 authors:
 - _people/matthew-layne.md
 reviewers:
 - _people/matt.md
 feedback_doc_url: https://docs.google.com/document/d/11TBqvGWfMYDVjak_DDfyGRrd7Y5cpUzR6ICxlC5EVNc/edit?usp=sharing
-image: /assets/images/book-covers/learn-sql.png
+image: "/assets/images/book-covers/learn-sql.png"
 is_featured: false
 img_border_on_default: false
 is_under_construction: false
 reading_time:
+is_community_story: false
+story_intro_blurb: ''

 ---
 ```sql